About Us

 Pr Marco Durante

-Microphone 16.30-17.00: Heterogeneous intratumor irradiation: a new partner for immunotherapy
+Microphone 5:00 pm-5:30 pm: Heterogeneous intratumor irradiation: a new partner for immunotherapy

 Dr Michele Mondini